ethereum-oasis-op/oasis-open-project/README.md

 ## Governance
 The EEA Community Projects operate under the terms of the [OASIS Open Project Rules](https://github.com/oasis-open-projects/documentation/blob/master/board-docs/open-projects-rules.md), its [Project Governance Document](https://github.com/ethereum-oasis/oasis-open-project/blob/master/GOVERNANCE.md) and the applicable license(s) specified in [LICENSE.md](./LICENSE).

-It is overseen by the [EEA-OASIS Project Governing Board](PROJECT-GOVERNING-BOARD.md).
+It is overseen by the [EEA Community Projects Governing Board](PROJECT-GOVERNING-BOARD.md).

 ## List of projects & TSCs
 Each EEA Community Project is managed by a Technical Steering Committee and overseen by the Project Governing Board.